 You can also use the leftovers as you would jam, spread on toast in the morning, or as an addition to a leftover turkey sandwich.

-I also love the idea of using cranberry sauce in holiday appetizers, such as spread on top of a block of cream cheese and served with crackers, or in a baked brie with puff pastry.
+I also love the idea of using cranberry sauce in holiday appetizers, such as spread on top of a block of cream cheese and served with crackers, or in a Baked Brie en Croûte (Baked Brie in puff pastry).

 Other recipes with fresh cranberries: